rachanahegde/python-pro-bootcamp-beginner-projects/README.md

 The user can guess a letter in a randomly chosen word until they lose all six lives or figure out the word and win!

 <h3> Caesar Cipher </h3>
-A program that enables you to encrypt and decrypt messages.
-Kind of useful but mostly fun.
+A program that enables you to encrypt and decrypt messages so that if the message is intercepted, it'll just read like gibberish to a stranger.